caxylive/Net_Projects/projects/003-Implementing-Routing-Protocol-for-Inter-Site-Connectivity-in-a-Subnetted-Network/README.md

 ### Routing Table
 #### R1 and R2 Routing Tables Before EIGRP
 ![R1 Routing Table](/screenshot/003/routing-tables-before-eigrp.png)

-Based on the output of ```show ip route``` on R1 and R2, we can tell that EIGRP is not configured or not working properly because:
+Based on the output of the ```show ip route``` command on R1 and R2, it is evident that EIGRP is either not configured or not functioning correctly due to the following observations:

 1. **No EIGRP Routes** (```D - EIGRP```)
-- The output does not show any D (EIGRP) entries, which means R2 has not learned any routes from R1 via EIGRP.
+- The output does not show any D (EIGRP) entries, which means R1 has not learned any routes from R2 via EIGRP and vice versa.

 2. **Only Connected (```C```) and Local (```L```) Routes Exist**
 - The only entries are for directly connected subnets (```C```) and local addresses (```L```), meaning R1 is not receiving updates from R2 and vice versa.